 The Society has the naturalization records for some counties, but for others the clerk of the particular district court must be contacted.
 An INDEX TO NATURALIZATIONS IN NEBRASKA AND SOME IOWA COUNTIES, 1906 AND PRIOR, covers pre-September 1906 naturalization records (final papers only) for Nebraska as well as some counties in western Iowa.
 Mail requests must give the name of the individual naturalized and the county where the person was naturalized, if known.

 MARRIAGE RECORDS have been filed with each county court since the organization of that county.
 Some counties have given their early marriage records to the Historical Society; others have kept them in the county.
 There is no statewide index of marriages.
 The county in which the license was issued, as well as the names of the parties involved and approximate date(s) within one year, must be given in mail requests.
 Since 1909, official marriage licenses have been filed with the Nebraska State Bureau of Vital Statistics (see next section for address), but we also have microfilmed marriage records for most Nebraska counties.

 BIRTH AND DEATH RECORDS for Nebraska were not consistently kept prior to 1904 at either the state or county level.

 The Historical Society does not have official records of births and deaths on file, with the exception of an OMAHA BIRTH REGISTRY, 1869-1907; an OMAHA DEATH REGISTRY, 1873-1915; and a few vital records for early eastern Nebraska, which can be found in THE NEBRASKA AND MIDWEST GENEALOGICAL RECORD.
 Some earlier birth and death records exist for Lincoln and Omaha and have been filed with the Bureau of Vital Statistics.
-For available records of births and deaths after 1904, contact the Bureau of Vital Statistics, 301 Centennial Mall South, Lincoln, Nebraska 68509-5007 to obtain prices and procedures.
+For available records of births and deaths after 1904, contact the Bureau of Vital Statistics to obtain prices and procedures.